Is Venezuela Socialist?

 Change the channel

 Venezuelan TV is a medley of dubbed American films (ever seen “Twins” with Arnie dubbed into Spanish?!), hammy soap operas and then numerous channels of political posturing.
 There are several, government owned, sponsored or orientated TV channels who’s programming largely consists of low budget documentaries about the great work the government is doing and daily address’ from Government ministers if not from El Presidente himself.
+It seems that all Socialist Countries have a penchant for state sponsored TV!
 At first, this may seem sycophantic if not downright Orwellian yet it does gain some context when one considers the precedent for this; the brief, 2002 against Chavez in which all of the privately owned channels supported the illegal coup and the single state-owned channel was forced to cease broadcasting.
 Upon being reinstated (by popular demand; perhaps indicating how out of touch with the populace the private media at the time was) the Chavez government set up the extra channels to help protect it from a repeat occurrence in the future.
 The private channels remain flagrant in their anti-government rhetoric with presenters openly insulting the President.
 To an Englishman reared on the BBC’s strict code of impartiality the whole thing seemed bizarre and bemusing and I would have switched off watching completely if the whole farce wasn’t so fascinating and the glamorous female presenters generally so damn compelling.